pubkey/rxdb/docs-src/custom-build.md

     password: 'myLongAndStupidPassword'
 });

-// in the pouchdb plugin also there is the method to check if a given pouchdb-adapter works await checkAdapter('leveldb'); // > boolean
+// In the pouchdb plugin also there is the method to check if a given pouchdb-adapter works await checkAdapter('leveldb'); // > boolean
 ```

+## LokiJS storage

+Another storage implementation that uses [LokiJS](https://github.com/techfort/LokiJS) to handle the data.
+[See here for more information about the LokiJS storage.](./rx-storage-lokijs.md).

+## Worker storage

+A wrapper that can be used to move the Storage inside of a WebWorker (in browsers) or a Worker Thread (in node.js).
+[See here for more information about the Worker storage.](./rx-storage-worker.md).

 ## required modules